Primary Science Quality Mark

 Early Reading and Writing

 The school benefits from high quality resources and skilled staff.
 Children are taught reading through whole class or guided group sessions and discrete phonics groups.
-The school uses the Letters and Sounds Programme.
+The school uses the Rocket Phonics programme.
 Children are taught to blend and segment sounds, complimenting their learning in spelling and writing.
-Stories and non- fiction texts are embedded within the curriculum so that children learn the features of text types and use them in creative writing opportunities.
-Reading books are matched to phonic ability in the lower part of the school and organised using the Book Bands resource.
+Stories and non-fiction texts are embedded within the curriculum so that children learn the features of text types and use them in creative writing opportunities.
+Reading books are matched to phonic ability in the lower part of the school and they have library books, for enjoyment.

-Listed Below are the progression maps for all areas of the curriculum.
+Listed below are the progression maps for all areas of the curriculum.
 Teachers use these to plan termly topics.
+For detailed information about our Sex and Relationships curriculum please see here.